Driving Abroad — Make sure you're legal and know the rules

 - Make sure your driving licence is legal in the country you are going to.

 - You may need to obtain an International Driving Permit if you are going further afield.
-You can obtain these from the AA, RAC or Post Office.
+You can obtain these from the Post Office.

 - Carry driving licence with you at all times.